-The ignition switch (1) is used for starting and stopping the engine (page 55) and to lock the steering for theft prevention (page 67).
+The ignition switch (1) is used for starting and stopping the engine (page 41).
+The ignition key is also used to lock the steering for theft prevention (page 52).
 Insert the key and turn it to the right for the ON position.
-Push down on the key and turn it to the left to the LOCK (steering lock) position.

 Key Position Function

 ON Electrical circuits on.

 OFF No electrical

 circuits function.

-LOCK No electrical circuits

-(steering function.
-Locks the

-lock) steering head.